iceablemedia/silverclean-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.15 =
+May 8th, 2015
+* Tested with WP 4.2.1
+* Enhanced menu items: the whole "button area" is now clickable, not just the text
+* Added option to display tagline
+* Added option to chose between "excerpt" or "full content" for the blog index page
+* Added option to switch off responsiveness
+* Made all strings translatable, including the backend
+* Updated POT file
+* Added french (fr_FR) translation
+* Added admin notice when menu is not set (on theme option page only)
+* Merged header image code conditionals and moved to header.php
+* Various PHP/HTML optimizations
+* Removed obsolete code from comments.php
+* Added extra user permission check in icefit-options
+* Enhanced validation and sanitation in icefit-options
+* Prefixed hook (silverclean-style) to enqueue style.css
+* Now using core version of hoverintent
+* Merged all front-end javascripts in silverclean.dev.js and minified in silverclean.min.js
+* Merged all front-end css in silverclean.dev.css and minified in silverclean.min.css
+* Removed content filters
+* Appropriately use the_title_attribute() to escape title attributes in index.php
+* Updated copyright date
+* Updated description
+* Updated credits

 = 1.1.14 =
 September 24th, 2014